roy-urbach/CLoSeR/README.md

-# Semantic representations emerge in brain-inspired cross-supervising ensembles of neural networks
+# Brain-inspired Cooperative Learning of Semantic Representations (CLoSeR)
-Roy Urbach & Elad Schneidman
+Code for the paper _Semantic representations emerge in brain-inspired cross-supervising ensembles of neural networks_, submitted to NeruIPS 2025.

-Code used for the above paper.
+Authors: Roy Urbach & Elad Schneidman

 ## Links
 Awaiting NeurIPS decision, then it will be published on arXiv.